Beyond Comoving Volume: Horizon Flux and Matter Creation in Modified Cosmology from the Unified First Law of Thermodynamics: Matter creation

 Therefore, the time variation of $S_m$ can always be decomposed as

 The second term disappears in the commonly adopted \emph{adiabatic creation} prescription, $\dot\sigma=0$, which assumes local equilibrium and no entropy production per particle.
-In other words, immediately after they are created, the particles can be treated as a perfect fluid and the entropy production will be generated by the increasing number of particles in the fluid \cite{BARROW1988743, Zimdahl_1993, CALVAO1992223}, therefore $\dot{S}_{m} \neq 0$.
+In other words, immediately after they are created, the particles can be treated as a perfect fluid, and the entropy production will be generated by the increasing number of particles in the fluid \cite{BARROW1988743, Zimdahl_1993, CALVAO1992223}; therefore, $\dot{S}_{m} \neq 0$.
 In that case, from Eq. (\ref{eq:Nh_split}) we have

-clearly defining that the matter entropy inside the apparent horizon changes through: \begin{itemize} \item[(I)] genuine bulk creation and \item[(II)] net flux induced by the moving boundary. \end{itemize} It is important to note that in the decelerating regime ($q>0$), both particle production in the bulk and horizon flux contribute positively to the increase in matter entropy.
+clearly defining that the matter entropy inside the apparent horizon changes through: \begin{itemize} \item[(I)] genuine bulk creation and \item[(II)] net flux induced by the moving boundary. \end{itemize} It is worth mentioning that contribution (II) corresponds to the outward (inward) flux across the horizon identified in \cite{PhysRevD.109.103515} for matter fields contained within it during periods of accelerated (decelerated) expansion.
+On the other hand, it is important to note that in the decelerating regime ($q>0$), both particle production in the bulk and horizon flux contribute positively to the increase in matter entropy.
 Once the universe transitions to the accelerating regime $(q<0)$, the horizon flux term becomes negative.
 In physical terms, this means that the expansion of the apparent horizon slows down relative to cosmic fluid flow.
 Consequently, for $\dot{S}_{m}\geq 0$ to hold at late times, where $q<0$, the bulk creation rate $\Gamma$ has to satisfy the condition

 indicating that $\Gamma \geq H$.
 As we shall see in the following, this requirement is compatible with an accelerated expanding cosmology and is consistent with matter creation scenarios \cite{PhysRevD.53.4287}.
 A convenient way to connect $\Gamma$ and $p_c$ is obtained from the local Gibbs relation (per unit volume),